shenango/caladan/breakwater/README.md

 https://www.cloudlab.us/p/CreditRPC/breakwater-five-xl170)
 consisting of five machines.
-You can use pre-built Cloudlab disk image (URN: urn:publicid:IDN+utah.cloudlab.us+image+creditrpc-PG0:shenango-ready-xl170) which is Ubuntu 18.04 LTS with Mellanox OFED driver and dependencies installed.
-[For artifact evaluators] If you don't have access to the Cloudlab and need one, we can provide the SSH access to the experiment after we launch one.
+You can use pre-built Cloudlab disk image (URN: urn:publicid:IDN+utah.cloudlab.us+image+creditrpc-PG0:breakwater-xl170-2) which is Ubuntu 18.04 LTS with Mellanox OFED driver and dependencies installed. **[For artifact evaluators]** If you don't have access to the Cloudlab and need one, we can provide the SSH access to the machines after we launch an experiment.
-However, please note that an experiment expires after 16 hours, so you will need to make another request to us after it expires.
+However, please note that because an experiment expires after 16 hours, you will need to make another request to us after expiration.
 Further, as Cloudlab is shared with other researchers, its availability is not guaranteed.